|

 and takeovers, including major transactions for several recognized

+leaders within the aerospace industry.
 Williams’s distinguished financial career has included prominent

 roles as an executive, research director and top-ranked securities